Pathoschild/smapi-mod-dump/source/Early Community Upgrades/EarlyCommunityUpgrades/README.txt

 by Vertigon

 This mod seeks to make the Community Upgrades more accessible to the player.
 It does so by allowing the player (or host, if playing online) to modify:
+ - the order in which Community Upgrades are offered,
  - the requirements for the Community Upgrades to be offered, and
  - the costs to purchase each upgrade.